Yaaradi Nee Mohini: Production

-Mithran Jawahar, an associate of Selvaraghavan, made his directional debut with this film, which is a remake of Selvaraghavan's Telugu film Aadavari Matalaku Arthale Verule (2007), while Jyothika was offered the female lead role,but she opted out of the contract due to her wedding arrangements and plans.
+Mithran R. Jawahar, an associate of Selvaraghavan, made his directorial debut with this film, which is a remake of Selvaraghavan's Telugu film Aadavari Matalaku Arthale Verule (2007), while Jyothika was offered the female lead role, but she opted out of the contract due to her wedding arrangements and plans.
 She was later replaced by Nayanthara.
+The film's original climax was ambiguous whether the lead characters reunite; post-release, it was changed to show them definitively reuniting.

 Soundtrack

 The music of Yaaradi Nee Mohini was scored by Yuvan Shankar Raja, who had composed the music for the original film as well.
 The first release of the soundtrack, released on 9 February 2008, contained five tracks, which were all retained from the original version with the song "Manasa Manninchamma" missing initially.
-Later a version of "Paalakattu Pakkathile" from Vietnam Veedu (1970) remixed by D. Imman was recorded and included in the film; the producers decided to bring out a second release.
+Later, a version of "Paalakattu Pakkathile" from Vietnam Veedu (1970), remixed by D. Imman, was recorded and included in the film; the producers decided to bring out a second release.
 This release features 16 tracks, including the earlier released five songs, two more versions of the song "Engeyo Paartha" (sung by Karthik and Naveen, respectively), two more remixes of the song "Paalakattu Pakkathile" (remixed by Dharan), the Tamil version of "Manasa Manninchamma", "Penne Ennai Kodu", the song "The Person Is The Looser"[sic], which runs during the opening credits apart from four "film score tracks".
 The lyrics were provided by Na.
 Muthukumar.

-Release
+Release and reception

-The satellite rights of the film were sold to the channel Sun TV. it was dubbed in malayalam as same title of this name and it was telecasted on Zee Keralam.

-The film was also dubbed and released in Hindi as Phir Aaya Deewana in 2013.

-Reception

-Behindwoods wrote "Yaaradi Nee Moghini is smartly packaged with everything inevitable in a Dhanush movie.
-With subdued emotions that hardly ever go overboard and in your face humor, director A. Jawahar gets everything right.
-Well, almost".
 Sify wrote "If you like feel-good love stories mixed with a lot of comedy and sentiments then, Yaaradi Nee Mohini is an ideal treat for the entire family.
 All credits go to debutant director Jawahar, Selvaraghavan?s long time associate for remaking his guru?s Telugu super-hit Adavari Matalaku Ardhalu Verule into Tamil.
 It is a well packaged film that will appeal to a broad spectrum of audiences".
 Rediff wrote "The movie is another example of a familiar story making a good watch simply because it's been made differently".

-Box office

 It was one of the most successful Tamil films of the year.